 Research has shown that in the 70 years between 1940 and 2010 more than 2,400 British Police Officers lost their lives in the line of duty in the UK and overseas, leaving many thousands of living relatives and descendants who will potentially benefit.
 Our experience with relatives bereaved as long as 90 years ago is that the distress and trauma of a sudden violent death can last a lifetime.

 We will provide the object's resources and services through our 'Police Family' membership - we have many years' experience of dealing with bereaved families, and supporting surviving relatives of officers killed on duty.
 This will be done personally or by providing access to other associated charities and support agencies, to provide information on how loved ones will be remembered and advice on the care and support available to bereaved families and friends of deceased officers.

 Support will also be available to friends of the deceased, who may include long-term partners and colleagues with whom the deceased had a close emotional relationship.

 We will provide advice and information on line of duty deaths and related issues through the provision of regular newsletters and individual citations relating to the loss of their relatives.
 We will offer Police Family membership of the Trust to the bereaved families in order to maintain regular contact.
-In cases of financial need we may provide financial assistance with expenses of relatives to attend relevant memorial sites, remembrance services or other meetings or events related to the objects.
+In cases of need we may provide advice on how to obtain assistance to attend relevant memorial sites, remembrance services or other meetings or events related to the objects.

-All the above will be provided free of any charge to the beneficiaries who may contact us at any time for any reason.
+All the above will be provided free of any charge to the beneficiaries.

 These objects will be carried out by the completion of the following, where resources allow, in order to secure the creation of the National Police Officers Roll of Honour in remembrance of all police officers who have lost their lives in the line of duty and to support those left behind and to these ends to procure commission of or otherwise acquire the following aims (but not exclusive of any other related aims):